gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 In the example above, the pixels have the same connectivity as the graph in <a href="#figure3">Figure 3</a>.

-To fill all pixels with the same color we perform iterated vertex contractions until there is a single graph vertex.
+To fill all pixels with the same color, we perform iterated vertex contractions until there is a single graph vertex.

 ## Specifying the objective